angt/secret/README.md

 But it does have some interesting features:

  - Requires only one file `~/.secret` that you can share publicly without fear.
  - No configuration.
+No directory.
 Get back your file and you're done.
  - Secret names (usually hostname, mail, login, etc.) are also encrypted.
  - A secret agent that only trusts subprocesses.
 Not all the processes of the same user!
  - Secret names completion is available after calling the secret agent.